MicrosoftDocs/learn/learn-pr/github/introduction-prompt-engineering-with-github-copilot/includes/6-summary.md

 With the completion of this module, you now have the knowledge to:

 - Craft effective prompts that optimize GitHub Copilot's performance, ensuring precision and relevance in every code suggestion.
-- Understand the intricate relationship between prompts and Copilot’s responses, and utilize best practices in prompt engineering.
+- Understand the intricate relationship between prompts and Copilot's responses, and utilize best practices in prompt engineering.
 - Gain insights into the underlying mechanism of how GitHub Copilot handles user prompts, from secure transmission to content filtering and context analysis.

 ## References